 I often preach the good news of menstrual cups as a tampon alternative to all my friends and family members.
 But, do you want to know the most common fear that people have about them?
 It’s dealing with them at work, school, or away from home in public bathrooms.

-So, how do you handle this when you’re not at home?
+So, how do you handle this when you’re not at home or only have access to a public bathroom?
 I’ll share a few tips with you:

 Tip #1: Find a Private Bathroom in Public